-♦ The Malaysian peninsula: We arrived (and departed) Kuala Lumpur, and spent roughly 10 days there.
+♦ The Malaysian peninsula: We arrived (and departed) in Kuala Lumpur, and spent roughly 10 days there.

 ♦ Borneo: This second half of the trip also lasted around 10 days.